igal-abachi-dev/ManagedRSA/README.md

 GetBitLength() might need fix to be more accurate

 remove default Password from key managment , get as parameter(secure string maybe)

+fixes todo:
+The use of BigInteger.ModPow for core RSA operations is not constant-time, which could lead to timing attacks.
+Consider using a constant-time modular exponentiation implementation.(like Montgomery exponentiation)

+The PKCS#1 v1.5 padding implementation may be vulnerable to padding oracle attacks.
+It's generally recommended to use OAEP padding instead.

+The OAEP padding implementation seems incomplete and may not be correct.

+The PEM import/export functions have issues and may not correctly handle all cases.

+The GenerateBlindingFactor method doesn't ensure that the blinding factor is coprime to the modulus.

+The prime generation method (GeneratePrimeNumber) could be optimized to use sieving for better performance.
+The idea is to use a sieve to quickly eliminate numbers that are divisible by small primes before applying the more expensive Miller-Rabin test.